samumantha/research-software-engineering/presentation_PDC25.md

 ---

-# Example project: simulating the motion of a number of planets
+# Example project: Simulating the motion of a number of planets

 .left-column60[
 <img src="img/example_project.png" style="height: 300px;"/>